nlopez1-ibm/waziTerra-old-see-IGH-https-github.ibm.com-zDevOps-Acceleration/README.md

 **User ID**
 The default RACF user is IBMUSER and password is SYS1.
 One first logon you will need to reset the password.
 To reset it back to a the default, run this from a term:
 > ssh IBMUSER@mywazi tsocmd 'ALTUSER IBMUSER PASSWORD(sys1)'
+Where mywazi is your new VPC Floating IP(FIP) or the local hosts name assgined to the FIP.

 If you have trouble accessing the system try a re-IPL.